Are you looking for help with Family Law Guardianship?

 When it comes to minor children, many individuals believe adoption and guardianship are the same thing.
 In reality, these are two very distinct legal terms which each have their own nuances.
 A significant difference relates to permanence.
 Whereas a family law guardianship of a minor is usually temporary, an adoption is permanent.

 When someone adopts a child, they are legally viewed as that child’s parent.
-If a biological parent has given up or lost their rights, they no longer have any duty to provide financial support or care for the child in any way.
-Unless a will is in place, the minor also loses any rights to the biological parent’s assets.
+Also, if a biological parent has given up or lost their rights, they no longer have any duty.
+They don’t need to provide financial support or care for the child in any way.
+Therefore, unless a will is in place, the minor also loses any rights to the biological parent’s assets.

 Since a guardianship is usually temporary, the biological parents still maintain a legal relationship with their child.
-This arrangement only means that the conservator can make certain decisions on the child’s behalf.
-When the guardian is granted legal and physical custody of the child, they take on many of the same responsibilities (e.g. providing food, shelter, clothing) as an adoptive parent would.
+Further, this arrangement only means that the conservator can make certain decisions on the child’s behalf.
+When the guardian is granted legal and physical custody of the child, they take on many of the same responsibilities.
+This might include providing food, shelter, clothing as an adoptive parent would.